Dmitry-Oksentyuk/magic_ball/README.md

-Ппрограмма волшебный шар
-Выдает случайным образом ответ на поставленный вопрос Всего возможно 4 варианта ответов:
+The program is a magic ball
+Produces random answer to the question
+4 Total possible variants of answers:
-1) Положительные
+1) Positive
-2) Нерешительно положительные
+2) positive Hesitantly
-3) Нейтральные
+3) Neutral
-4) Отрицательные
+4) Negative